 Some days you are gonna have the biggest bags you have ever seen.
 Make sure you are drinking plenty of water to help with dehydration and buy a good refreshing eye gel to reduce puffiness and revive the area.
 Sleep is your biggest answer, yes, it gets really annoying being told to ‘sleep when they sleep’ but I wish I had done it more.

 First off, whether you choose to breastfeed or not, everyone will have leaking boobage after giving birth.
 Breast pads are the answer but when you have never bought these before and you are stood in a shop that is offering you disposable, washable, different prices, different sized boxes and you are sleep deprived you can be forgiven for feeling a little confused.
 I remember standing in Boots talking to myself about the options and reading the information out loud as if saying it to myself would solve my problem!
-I came to the conclusion that I could not be washing any more items so I opted for disposable pads.
+I came to the conclusion that I could not be washing any more items (it was hard enough learning how to be a Mum!) so I opted for disposable pads.
 However, that wasn’t the end of my issue as I found some brands were not very absorbent and I had some leakage.
 So it can be a case of trial and error, depending on how much milk flow you have.
-All I can tell you is that my favourite was Sainsbury’s own at £1.50 for 40 pads.

 ‘Builders bum’ or ‘The Mum bum’